Großwallstadt

-Großwallstadt (or Grosswallstadt) is a community in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Großwallstadt (or Grosswallstadt) is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.

 Geography

 Location

 Großwallstadt lies in the Bavarian Lower Main (Bayerischer Untermain) Region.

 The community has only the Gemarkung (traditional rural cadastral area) of Großwallstadt.

 History

 As part of the Archbishopric of Mainz, Großwallstadt passed at Secularization in 1803 to the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to Bavaria.

 Population development

 Within town limits, 3,011 inhabitants were counted in 1970, 3,345 in 1987 and in 2005 4,091.

 Politics

 The mayor is Roland Eppig (FW).
 In 2008 he succeeded Reinhold Köhler (CSU).

 Town council

 The council is made up of 16 council members, with seats apportioned thus: